 There is also a running slant to many of these I’ve noticed, as this is my first love, but my eyes have been opened to the world of cycling since having kids, as I think it’s one of the best forms of getting around and doing more with small people and, of course, solo or with other big people!
 I’m a little scared of climbing, truth be told, so unfortunately I’ve not included anything that requires crampons and a stomach for heights I’m afraid.

-Grand adventure ideas in the UK
+Adventure ideas in the UK

 Do some scenic but challenging marathons like Scarfell Pike Trail Marathon.
 Then I could pretend I was a mountain trail runner like Lizzy Hawker!
 Even the lesser-distance races of the Lakeland Trails look incredible, and are definitely doable with family commitments too.
 What an amazing summer holiday experience that would be up in the Lakes.
 Might even whisper Bob Graham Round, while we’re at it.

 Either run around the 5000 mile coastline of the UK like Elise Downing or run JOGLE (John O’Groats to Lands End, 1000 miles).
 As a warm up, there’s the 106km perimeter of the Isle of Wight to jog around or the Ring of Fire 135 mile Ultra in Anglesey!

 Visit all the UK’s small islands and do some wildlife volunteering along the way.
 I’ve become really intrigued by our islands.
 Did you know the UK has over 180 islands?!
 As a starter I’d go to Lundy Island in Devon, St Agnes in the Scilly Isles and Bardsey Island in Wales, then trek off into the wilds of Scotland to stay in some of their unspoilt and pretty remote retreats such as Coll, Gigha and Lismore.